vuejs/it.vuejs.org/src/api/index.md

 - **Vedi anche:** [Parent-Child Communication](/guide/components.html#Parent-Child_Communication)

-### events
+### eventi

 - **Tipo:** `Oggetto`

 - **Dettagli:**

-  An oggetto where chiaves are events to listen for and valores are the corresponding callbacks.
-Note these are Vue events rather than DOM events.
+  An oggetto where chiaves are eventi to listen for and valores are the corresponding funzioni.
+Note these are Vue eventi rather than DOM eventi.
 The valore can also be a stringa of a method name.
 The Vue instance will call `$on()` for each entry in the oggetto at instantiation.

 - **Esempio:**